 A fresh, crisp taste is produced with lush notes of ripe fruit, flowers, and brown sugar.
 The secret lies in cool fermentation, layered distillation and extensive mellowing.

-I love this simple, clean recipe because Greenbar Distillery Crusoe Silver Rum offers delicate brown sugar notes enhance the floral notes in the cocktail, without overpowering its flavor.
+I love this simple, clean Lavender Daiquiri recipe because Greenbar Distillery Crusoe Silver Rum offers delicate brown sugar notes to enhance the floral tones in the cocktail, without overpowering its flavor.

 Our Guest Post today was written by anthropologist, Dr. John P. Homiak.
-Opinions and commentary is his own, and not an endorsement.
+Opinions and commentary are his own, and not an endorsement.

 Disclosure: USA Love List received some products in this post unconditionally for review purposes.
 Our opinions are always our own, and we aim to write fair and balanced reviews to promote only the very best of American-made products.